 6. Take a picture

-If you have sentimental items you want to remember, but don’t necessarily want to keep, take pictures of them.
+If you have sentimental items you want to remember, but don’t necessarily want to keep the items, take pictures of them.
 Then let the items go.

-Often pictures of sentimental items are enough to preserve the memories associated with the items, without keeping the items.
+Often pictures of sentimental items are enough to preserve the memories associated with the items, without needing to keep the items themselves.

-7. Your home should be a living space for your present life, not a storage space for your past
+7. Keep your home a living space for your present life, not a storage space for your past

-Reminding yourself to make your home a living space for your present life, not a storage space for your past is a good mantra when decluttering sentimental items.
+Reminding yourself to make your home a living space for your present life, not a storage space for your past is a good mantra to remember when decluttering sentimental items.

 If your home is overwhelmed with sentimental items from your past, it’s hard to have room for living and creating new memories in the present.
 Your home should not be a storage space.
 Make time and space to live in the present!